andreswebs/k8s-fleet-fluxcd-template/README.md

 This repository is a template containing intial Kubernetes configuration files for a multi-cluster k8s fleet.

+## Structure

-It uses the following top directory structure:
+It uses the following top-level directory structure:

-- `clusters` dir contains the Flux configuration per cluster under `clusters/<cluster>`
+- `clusters/`: contains the Flux configuration per cluster under `clusters/<cluster>`
-- `sources` dir contains source definitions common to all clusters
+- `sources/`: source definitions common to all clusters
-- `infrastructure` dir contains kustomizations or Helm releases with a custom configuration per cluster, for Kubernetes add-ons and other base applications that are dependencies for other apps
+- `infrastructure-base/`: kustomizations or Helm releases with a custom configuration per cluster, for Kubernetes add-ons and other base applications that are dependencies for other apps
+- `secrets/`: custom resources managed by the External Secrets Operator, to handle secrets stored in external platforms
+- `infrastructure/`: kustomizations or Helm releases with a custom configuration per cluster, for Kubernetes add-ons and other base applications that are dependencies for other apps, and which depend on add-ons from `infrastructure-base/` and/or resources from `secrets/`
-- `app` dir contains kustomizations or Helm releases with a custom configuration per cluster, for any other apps
+- `apps/`: kustomizations or Helm releases with a custom configuration per cluster, for any other apps

-Each cluster in the `clusters` dir has a `flux-system` directory with automatically-generated configuration (`clusters/<cluster>/flux-system`).
+Each cluster in the `clusters` directory has a `flux-system` directory with automatically-generated configuration (`clusters/<cluster>/flux-system`).

-The `infrastructure` and `apps` directories are structured as kustomization directories with a base directory named `<dir>/base` and an overlays directory named `<dir>/overlays`, which contains one overlay per cluster, each named `<dir>/overlays/<cluster>`.
+The `infrastructure-base`, `secrets`, `infrastructure` and `apps` directories are structured as kustomization directories with a base directory named `<dir>/base` and an overlays directory named `<dir>/overlays`, which contains one overlay per cluster, each named `<dir>/overlays/<cluster>`.
 The `<dir>/base` dirs contain common configurations for all clusters.
-Overlays dirs contain patches per cluster.
+Overlays dirs (`<dir>/overlays/<cluster>`) contain patches per cluster.

+The `secrets/base` directoy contains two sub-directories: `secrets/base/stores` and `secrets/base/secrets`, which group these two types of resources managed by the External Secrets Operator, respectively: secret stores and secrets.

 ## Example cluster: kind-local